Data-Liberation-Front/csvlint.rb/README.md

 * Year -- `http://www.w3.org/2001/XMLSchema#gYear`
 * Year Month -- `http://www.w3.org/2001/XMLSchema#gYearMonth`
 * Time -- `http://www.w3.org/2001/XMLSchema#time`

+Use of an unknown data type will result in the column failing to validate.

 Schema validation provides some additional types of error and warning messages: